 - National level statistics for fees for more than 200 commonly performed dental procedures

 - Average fees charged by general practitioners broken down into nine regional areas, based on U.S. Census divisions

 - Standard deviation and percentiles for each fee

 - Dental procedures identified by procedure code and nomenclature from the Code on Dental Procedures and Nomenclature as published in the ADA’s CDT 2018

 - Methodology, glossary and survey instrument information

 Looking for more data on dentist fees?
-This interactive map illustrates the percentage changes in dentist fees over a five-year period at the 3-digit zip code level.
+This interactive map from the ADA Health Policy Institute illustrates the percentage changes in dentist fees over a five-year period at the 3-digit zip code level.
 See how your area compares!

 The survey data should not be interpreted as constituting a fee schedule in any way, and should not be used for that purpose.
 Dentists must establish their own fees based on their individual practice and market considerations.
 The American Dental Association discourages dentists from engaging in any unlawful concerted activity regarding fees or otherwise.